 How long can my message be?

-As of now, ravens can carry up to 140 characters, or you can upgrade to 280.
-Yes, we’re taking inspiration from today’s social media bird (even though we think it’s a bluebird, not a raven).
+As of now, ravens can carry up to 30 words, or you can upgrade to 50.

 For something longer or more specialized I offer custom commissions too.

 Send A Raven in lieu of traditional snail mail, like birthday cards, congratulatory messages, and more!
 Sexy love notes, hilarious would-be tweets, or a short hello to an old friend.

 I personally love when Send A Raven is used ironically, communicating as you would in today's modern world with defiantly old-world solutions.

 Or, use it for a more specific, custom purpose—I’ve helped summon groomsmen, invited people to backyard barbeques, and congratulated folks on life milestones with a charming scroll.
 Our ravens have also been used to thank job interviewers, and were even used in a Game of Thrones marketing campaign (yes, really!).